Using the Query Table Data Construct

 • Date format strings are not interpreted as timestamp fields.
 Specify the exact literal time instead.

 The operators sample group includes a CSV file, ResourceFiles/NASDAQ100.csv, in the correct format for use as an initial table loader.
 Use this file with the Query.sbapp module, replacing the CSV File Reader adapter currently in place.
-You can also establish a project reference from your own test project folder to the sample_operator project, then use this file to load Query Tables in your own modules.

 Load initial rows from a resource file, JSON